 Postpartum Depression - When To Call a Doctor

 Call 911 or other emergency services if you think you cannot keep from harming yourself, your baby, or another person.
 Never hesitate to get help for postpartum depression.

 Depression in Children and Teens - Treatment Overview

 Treatment for depression in young people is similar to treatment for depression in adults and includes counseling and medications.

-Depression Screening - Topic Overview
+Talk to Others About Depression - Topic Overview